Probing underlying event in Z-boson events using event shape observables: Introduction

-Measurement of such distributions have been performed in Tevatron and at the LHC in several different final states, including that in $Z$-boson events~\cite{Aaltonen:2010rm, Aad:2014jgf, Chatrchyan:2012tb, Sirunyan:2017vio}.
+Measurements of such distributions have been performed at the Tevatron and at the LHC in several different final states, including that in $Z$-boson events~\cite{Aaltonen:2010rm, Aad:2014jgf, Chatrchyan:2012tb, Sirunyan:2017vio}.
 Since there is no final-state gluon radiation associated with a \Z , lepton-pair production consistent with \Z decays provides a cleaner final-state environment than jet production for measuring the characteristics of the underlying event in certain regions of phase space.
-The direction of the \Z candidate is used to define regions in the azimuthal plane that have different sensitivity to the UE, a concept first used in~\cite{Field:2002vt}.
-As illustrated in \FigRef{fig:ueregions}, the azimuthal angular difference between charged tracks and the \Z, $|\Delta\phi|=|\phi-\phi_\text{\Z}|$, is used to define the following three azimuthal UE regions: \begin{itemize} \item $|\Delta\phi| < 60^{\circ}$, the \textit{toward} region, \item $60^{\circ} < |\Delta\phi| < 120^{\circ}$, the \textit{transverse} region, and \item $|\Delta\phi| > 120^{\circ}$, the \textit{away} region. \end{itemize}
+The direction of the \Z candidate is used to define regions in the azimuthal plane that have different sensitivity to the UE, a concept first used in Ref.~\cite{Field:2002vt}.
+As illustrated in \FigRef{fig:ueregions}, the azimuthal angular difference~\footnote{ The standard collider reference system is a Cartesian right-handed coordinate system, with the nominal collision point at the origin.
+The anti-clockwise beam direction defines the positive $z$-axis, while the positive $x$-axis is defined as pointing from the collision point to the center of the ring and the positive $y$-axis points upwards.
+The azimuthal angle $\phi$ is measured around the beam axis, and the polar angle $\theta$ is the angle measured with respect to~the $z$-axis.
+The pseudorapidity is given by $\eta = -\ln\tan\mspace{-0.1mu}( \theta/2 )$.
+Transverse momentum, \pT is defined relative to the beam axis.} between charged tracks and the \Z, $|\Delta\phi|=|\phi-\phi_\text{\Z}|$, is used to define the following three azimuthal UE regions: \begin{itemize} \item $|\Delta\phi| < 60^{\circ}$, the \textit{toward} region, \item $60^{\circ} < |\Delta\phi| < 120^{\circ}$, the \textit{transverse} region, and \item $|\Delta\phi| > 120^{\circ}$, the \textit{away} region. \end{itemize}

 The away region is dominated by particles balancing the momentum of the \Z except at low values of \ZpT .
-The transverse region has been considered as sensitive to the underlying event, since it is by construction perpendicular to the direction of the \Z and hence it is expected to have a lower level of activity from the hard scattering process compared to the away region.
+The transverse region is considered as sensitive to the underlying event, since it is by construction perpendicular to the direction of the \Z and hence it is expected to have a lower level of activity from the hard scattering process compared to the away region.